Skip advert

 Advertisement - Article continues below

-The e-Hybrid models are a bit underwhelming when driven with any vigour; neither can shrug off the weight penalty of a heavy battery pack, making these versions feel slightly less agile in the corners, plus the suspension has had to be stiffened to compensate for the extra weight, so these versions don’t ride as well.
-Nor do they sound particularly inspiring when pushed, so a more sedate driving style in town making the most of its all-electric range suits this version best.
+The e-Hybrid models are a bit underwhelming when driven with any vigour; neither can shrug off the weight penalty of a heavy battery pack, making these versions feel slightly less agile in corners, plus the suspension has been stiffened to compensate for the extra weight, so they don’t ride as well.
+Nor do they sound particularly inspiring when pushed, so a more sedate driving style in town, making the most of its all-electric range, suits this version best.

 Advertisement - Article continues below